awsdocs/amazon-opensearch-service-developer-guide/doc_source/audit-logs.md

 ### Step 2: Perform read and write events<a name="audit-log-example-step2"></a>

-1. Navigate to Kibana, choose **Dev Tools** and index a sample document:
+1. Navigate to OpenSearch Dashboards, choose **Dev Tools**, and index a sample document:

    ```
    PUT accounts/_doc/0